Writer, photographer, artist, dog-lover…

 - Born in February of 1961, I’m on the very front edge of Generation X, and generational dynamics are a key theme in both my blogging and professional lives.

 - I love dogs to the point of irrationality.
 For 12 years I was lucky enough to live with the best dog ever, Ronan MacScottie.
+Now I live with my girlfriend and she has an Australian Cattle Dog named Trouble.
+No animal should be this smart.
+Or insane.

 - I love playing trivia.
 My team rarely loses.